FinelyWorn

 Most people treat jewelry spending as pure indulgence and treat other spending as responsible.
 The numbers say something else.

 A Classic Cartier Love bracelet, yellow gold, retails at $7,950 and sells across the secondary market (Fashionphile, The RealReal, Rebag) in the $5,500 to $6,400 range.
-That’s a floor of roughly 75% of retail, ten years on, no questions asked.
+That’s roughly 70 to 80% of retail, ten years on.
 Van Cleef’s small pieces, Sweet Alhambra pendants, the Butterfly bracelet, routinely list at or above original retail on resale.
 You’re not making an investment.
 You’re also not setting money on fire.

 Now compare that to what everyone assumes is the jewelry investment, the engagement ring.